MaStarzi/StardewValleyApplications/README.md

 + Save data in your browsers local storage
 + Download data as CSV
 + Import data from CSV
++ Everything done without any connection to the internet!
+Everything local and in one file!

 ### TODO:
 + ~~function to clear eveything saved and start again (Next feature to be implemented... probably.)~~